apache/druid/docs/content/ingestion/native_tasks.md

 tasks (eg, Kafka ingestion).
 Otherwise, batch ingestion will lock each interval as it is discovered, so you may only learn that the task overlaps with a higher-priority task later in ingestion.
 If you specify `intervals` explicitly, any rows outside the specified intervals will be thrown away.
-We recommend setting `intervals` explicitly if you know the time range of the data so that locking failure happens faster.
+We recommend setting `intervals` explicitly if you know the time range of the data so that locking failure happens faster, and so that you don't accidentally replace data outside that range if there's some stray data with unexpected timestamps.

 #### IOConfig